Tuesday, 7 October 2008

 SQL Denial of Service Attacks

-Using SQL for Denial of Service (DOS) attacks
+SQL Denial of Service (DOS) attacks - Using SQL for DOS Attacks

--The CPU on the database server is maxed out running these intensive queries.
+• The CPU on the database server becoming maxed out running these intensive queries.

--All connections to the database are inuse by the attacker and therefore no other connections can be spawned therefore locking up the site to other users.
+• All connections to the database become in use by the attacker and therefore no other connections can be spawned, therefore locking up the site to other users.

-Who is vulnerable to this form of attack?
+Who is vulnerable to an SQL Denial of Service attack?

 If you are using a database rather than a textual index to return these results you may be at risk if you are using the LIKE keyword or in SQL 2005 a CLR regular expression function to pattern match.